 The simple act of formulating an opinion in the comments section on a popular YouTube video can go a long way toward getting comfortable with written response.
 Maybe your child just watched a Netflix series they thought was amazing.
 Have them write a brief review detailing what made the series so great.
 Any bit of practice they can get will help when it comes time to articulate their thoughts in a more formal setting.

 Don’t discount the value of social media here—the grade 10 literacy assessment frequently draws on resources pulled straight from sites like Facebook and Twitter.
 Having your child practice with a platform familiar to them will increase their willingness to comply and help them achieve better results on the exam.

 Look at a Sample Literacy Assessment Test

-To get a good idea of what to expect, students can visit the Government of BC’s website here to view a sample literacy assessment.
-There is only one example available, but it perfectly outlines the format for students to familiarize themselves with it.
-Since it’s the only sample, students should refrain from trying it until they’ve prepared using the other methods outlined in this post.
-That way they can save it for when they feel more confident in their abilities and get a more accurate picture of how they’ll do on the real literacy assessment.
+To get a good idea of what to expect, students can visit the Government of BC’s website to view sample literacy assessments.
+There are only two examples available, but they perfectly outline the format for students to familiarize themselves with it.
+Since there are only two samples, students should refrain from trying them until they’ve prepared using the other methods outlined in this post.
+That way they can attempt the assessments when they feel more confident in their abilities and get a more accurate picture of how they’ll do on the real literacy assessment.

 When working through the practice test, it’s incredibly important to read each question very carefully.
 Some questions will want only one answer, whereas others will require students to key in multiple responses.
 Reading a question incorrectly can result in marks lost, so encourage your student to take their time as they analyze each piece of the assessment.